thegeeklab/hugo-geekdoc/exampleSite/content/usage/configuration.md

 # Set false to show this page as a file-tree menu entry when you want it to be hidden in the sidebar.
 # NOTE: Only applies when 'geekdocHidden: true'.
 geekdocHiddenTocTree: true

+# Set to true to make a section foldable in side menu (file-tree menu only)
+geekdocCollapseSection: true

 # Add an anchor link to headlines
 geekdocAnchor: true